liuyuning/GetUDIDFromStoreKit/README.md

 # GetUDIDFromStoreKit
-#### Get UDID(Unique Device Identifier) From StoreKit
+#### Get UDID(Unique Device Identifier) From StoreKit(If your App has some purchase item using StoreKit, we can find UDID from receipt)

 ##### 1. After iOS5, Developer can't use "uniqueIdentifier" like this "[UIDevice currentDevice] uniqueIdentifier]".
 The property is deprecated, and replaced by "identifierForVendor".
-Also we can use OpenUDID or SecureUDID, working with NSUserDefaults and Keychain. **Now, if your App has some purchase item using StoreKit, we can find UDID from receipt.**
+Also we can use OpenUDID or SecureUDID, working with NSUserDefaults and Keychain.

 ```objc